2012 Ride: No. 22 Richard Childress Racing Chevrolet

 2012 Crew Chief: Harold Holly

-*High Point*: Coulter scored his first NASCAR Craftsman Truck Series victory in August at the Pocono Mountains 125.
-After a late-race accident wiped out many of the top contenders, while placing a dominant Nelson Piquet, Jr. back in the pack that opened the door for Coulter in this track position race.
+High Point: Coulter scored his first NASCAR Craftsman Truck Series victory in August at the Pocono Mountains 125.
+After a late-race accident wiped out many of the top contenders while placing a dominant Nelson Piquet Jr. back in the pack, the door opened for Coulter in this track position race.
 Leading the final seven circuits, he posted an emotional win in the first Truck Series event since the triangular facility got a complete repaving job.

 Low Point: Coulter got the low point of his year over with early.
 His only DNF and second lowest finish of the year in 18th came in the first race after a crash at Daytona and his worst finish of the season was a 30th at Martinsville, the second event.
 24th in Truck Series points, after just two starts it took the rest of the season to climb out of the hole, leaving Coulter virtually out of title contention right away.

 Summary: The 2011 Camping World Truck Series Rookie of the Year continued to learn and improve in 2012 in his second season at Richard Childress Racing.
 In addition to his first win and 15 top-10 finishes in the 22-race season, Coulter notched pole positions at Michigan, Kentucky and Las Vegas.
 Ending the year with four third-place finishes in the last six events, it’s clear Coulter has this “consistency” thing down pat, too.
 His climb of 21 spots from 24th after the second race of the season to third in the final standings was nothing short of impressive.

 Team Ranking: First of two. at Richard Childress Racing.
 Rookie Ty Dillon outpaced Coulter virtually all year long in the standings, but a late-race wreck at Homestead wiped out his edge.
 Coulter after a late-season surge was able to pass on by and finish a career-high third in points.